 - Laboratories and laboratory hoods in which hydrogen is present should be continuously ventilated under normal operating conditions.

 - The minimum ventilation rate should safely dilute hydrogen buildup due to leakage from system components.
-Ventilation should not shut down as a function of emergency shutdown.
+Ventilation should not shut down in an emergency.

-- Laboratory ventilation systems should be designed to ensure that supply air to the laboratory does not contain hydrogen re-circulated from another system’s exhaust.
+- Laboratory ventilation systems should be designed to ensure that supply air to the laboratory does not contain flammable gas or other hazardous material re-circulated from another system’s exhaust.

 - The air pressure in the laboratory should be negative with respect to corridors and non-laboratory areas.